epfl-ada/ada-2021-project-k-dim/Readme.md

 By looking at this graph, we assume that # of quotation/person is enough for our purpose.
 Furthermore, year 2020 has "only" 6 chunks as it finishes in april.
 The other years have about 20 chunks.

->That you can handle the data in its size.
-OK
->That you understand what’s in the data (formats, distributions, missing values, correlations, etc.).
-OK

 ### Additionnal features

 We need to relate the `speaker` feature to its profession.
 This can be achived by using `speaker_attributes.parquet` and `wikidata_labels_descriptions_quotebank.csv`. `speaker_attributes.parquet` has a `occupation` column, which contains one or several wiki-Qids.
 We will translate those Qids into a profession using `wikidata_labels_descriptions_quotebank.csv`

->That you considered ways to enrich, filter, transform the data according to your needs.OK

 ### Pipeline
 #### Targets